rizitis/Athos/AthOS/DOCS/special-cases.md

 }
 desktop_entry
 ```
-6. `CHROOT=NO` Some times we cant chroot for build a package or we dont want or not needed.
+6. `META_PKG=YES` This is a fake package-meta.ini that only build requireds and exist.
+See plasma6-meta kde6-meta etc...
+7. `CHROOT=NO` Some times no chroot needed, use this in ini file.
+Note that means you also run athos as user no root.
+8. Accepted sums are: `SHA512SUM=xxxxxxxxx`, `SHA256SUM=xxxxxxx` and `MDSCHK=xxxxx` or EMPTY for skip checksum
+9. `SKIP_INSTALL=YES` if you only want to build but not install.

 ---
 ====================================================